Basic Algorithm Templates

 lower_bound()/upper_bound()

-Similar to above, time complexity of CRUD operations is O(1)
+Similar to the above, the time complexity of addition, deletion, modification, and query is O(1)

 Does not support lower_bound()/upper_bound(), iterator's ++, --